prop-house/prop-house-monorepo/packages/prop-house-communities/README.md

 ## Description

-The prop house community package manages the voting strategies for communities.
+The `prop-house-community` package manages the voting strategies for Prop House communities.

-The default strategy relies on querying `balanceOf` from the community's ERC721/20 contract.
-Some communities need custom strategies that accomodate to their particular needs (e.g. delegation, sum of balances across multiple contracts, etc).
-Custom strategies can be found in the `strategies/` dir.

 ## Development